All Episodes

 We can't figure out how.

-It doesn't specify in the story, but they're gonna it's gotta be taxing the sales of radios, such as in cars.
+It doesn't specify in the story, but it's gotta be taxing the sales of radio, such as in cars.

-Because how do you how do you tax what people listen to on the radio?
+Because how do you tax what people listen to on the radio?

-They're gonna tax cigars, they're gonna attack car uh tax cars, yachts, airplanes over half million dollars.
+They're gonna attack cars, yachts, airplanes over half a million dollars.

 We know what happened the last time they did all this.

-They uh they drove people to New Jersey and Pennsylvania to buy things, and they uh shut down the yacht industry because the yacht workers got laid off.
+They drove people to New Jersey and Pennsylvania to buy things, and they shut down the yacht industry because the yacht workers got laid off.

-Uh, and they're not doing much cutting of spending uh on the on the budget side.
+And they're not doing much cutting of spending on the budget side.

 And the people here cannot afford this.

-And in all of doing all of this as we head into a genuine economic downturn.
+And doing all of this as we head into a genuine economic downturn.

 I'm beginning to think we haven't even hit the tip of the iceberg with this yet, based on some things that I saw.

-When I got back from New York last night, started doing show prep for today's program.
+When I got back from New York last night, I started doing show prep for today's program.

 I saw some of the most outrageous requests.

-All these universities with all these endowments are now trying to get their hands out into the uh into the TARP funds, sending Obama letters, asking for money.
+All these universities with all these endowments are now trying to get their hands out into the TARP funds, sending Obama letters asking for money.

 Because if they don't get it, they won't be able to build their medical center.